miragejs/miragejs/README.md

 **store.push(key, data)**

 Creates or updates a model of type `key` in the store. `data` is a POJO.
-If `data` has an `id`, updates the model in the, otherwise, creates a new model.
+If `data` has an `id`, updates the model in the, otherwise creates a new model.

 ### stub

-Sets content type to 'application/json', and lets you specify which data to return from the store.
+Sets content type to `application/json` and lets you specify which data to return from the store.

 ```js
 this.stub(verb, path, handler(request)[, responseCode]);
 ```

 - **verb**: string. 'get', 'put', 'post', or 'delete'
 - **path**: string.
-The URL you're defining, e.g. '/api/contacts'.
+The URL you're defining, e.g. '/api/contacts' (or '/contacts' if `namespace` is defined).
 - **handler**: function.
 Return the data you want to be in the response body as plain JS - it will be stringified.
 Accepts two parameters, *store*, your Pretender server's store, and *request*, which is the Pretender request object.
 - **responseCode**: number. optional.
 The response code of the request.